DEADLINE EXTENDED! Apply now for early-stage funding through the Softeq Venture Studio. Application is now due by Saturday, June 3rd.

 Huawei’s client says they managed to:

-Just a fact: replacing 30 workers with equipment could save a mine around $900,000 a year!
+With artificial intelligence in the mining industry, companies know where to deploy autonomous machines instead of staff.
+Here’s a fact: replacing 30 workers with equipment could save a mine around $900,000 a year!

 IoT and AI in mining have also brought positive change to personal health management.
 Miners are at constant risk of drowsiness and fatigue-related injuries, heat and humidity stress, and other health dangers.